 Kodoji, Ancient Ground Zendo at Gorricks Run, nestles in a deep valley beneath the high sandstone cliffs of Yengo National Park.
 It is approximately two hours north-west of Sydney near St. Albans.
-The facilities include a cottage equipped with a kitchen, dormitory style sleeping quarters, pit toilets, bush showers and a large and magnificent dojo (meditation hall).

 The land was purchased by sangha members in 1984.
 Hawkesbury Council granted planning permission for a religious retreat centre, based on plans prepared by Tony Coote.
 Samu, or work weekends, began with members camping on site, building tank stands, installing galvanised iron water tanks, digging pit toilets and excavating an old access road.
 These samu weekends continued once a month over many years, with the sangha volunteering their labour to build the two-storey cottage and the wash-house.

 During these years, sesshin (traditional Zen retreats) led by John Tarrant, one of Robert Aitken Roshi’s dharma heirs, took place in the cottage, students sitting upstairs and down.
 Teisho (dharma talks) were given under an ancient chestnut tree or downstairs in the cottage.

 Dokusan (interviews with the teacher) took place in a tent.
 Kerosene lamps provided lighting, and a chip-heater gave hot water for showers.
 During sesshin, most people camped out in the paddock.